|

 Today, the most popular fluorescent lamp design is the “rapid start”

 lamp.
-This design works the same as the basic design
+This design works the same as the basic design described above, but it

-described above, but it doesn't have a starter switch.
-Instead, the
+doesn't have a starter switch.
+Instead, the lamp's ballast constantly

-lamp's ballast constantly channels current through both electrodes.
+channels current through both electrodes.
+This current flow is configured so

-This current flow is configured so that there is a charge difference
+that there is a charge difference between the two electrodes, establishing a

-between the two electrodes, establishing a voltage across the tube.
+voltage across the tube.

 Another method used in instant-start fluorescent lamps, is to apply a

 very high initial voltage to the electrodes.
-This high voltage creates
+This high voltage creates a

-between the electrodes establishes an electrical arc.
+establishes an electrical arc.

 In Conclusion: